DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/docs/WHY-GPSL-EXISTS.md

 How do they reason together?

 **Layer 3: Θ Integration (Consensus)**
-How do multiple pods converge?
+How do multiple pods converge on shared insights?

 **Layer 4: Λ Stabilization (Recursion)**
-How does the network maintain coherence?
+How does the network maintain coherence over time?

 Each layer addresses a fundamental question about collective intelligence.